How to Learn C and C++ Programming: The Ultimate Resource List

-To get started with C or C++, what you need, at the very least, is a compiler—although nowadays you can also learn C online by experimenting a bit with “hello world” C projects in-browser.
+To get started with C or C++, what you’ll want in most cases, at the very least, is a compiler—although nowadays you can also learn C online by experimenting a bit with “hello world” C projects in-browser.

-Compiler programs can be run through command line interfaces.
+Compilers are programs that can be run through command-line interfaces (CLIs).
 They read the entire program and convert it into object code, which is a translation of the program source code into a form that the computer can execute directly.

 To make life easier, you can go for full-fledged IDEs that can make your experience with C or C++ even more pleasant.